hgonomeg/bansu/README.md

 ```

 Currently, progress messages are sent only when the connection opens and when the job either fails or completes successfully.
+For queued jobs, listening on a WebSocket also lets you know when the job has become `Pending` or if it could not have been started (including input validation failure and all oher errors).

 The connection ignores all messages sent to it (responds only to Ping messages).